Katrix/DataPrism/docs/_docs/guide/05_dbvalue_expressions.md

 # {{page.title}}

-It's about time that we talk about `DbValue`s and expressions.
+It's time to talk about `DbValue`s and expressions.

 ## Nullability